rwakefield/school_connect/README.md

 - [ ] Create messages table
 - [ ] Associate messages table with users school
 - [ ] Create dashboard section for school messages
+- [ ] Display messages on the school show page
+- [ ] Post messages locally using api
+- [ ] Allow admins to delete messages
 - [ ] Build second app to post messages to schools (not sure exactly what this will look like)
 - [ ] Secure API with some token based system (probably JsonWebToken but I haven’t really thought about that yet)

 To make this sane I will probably wait until each level of API is working completely before I move on to the next one (so version one of this app will be having the schools getting messages from the other application before I move onto classroom and the others)

 ## API Design